hima-97/ECG-Arrhythmia-Classification/README.md

 * Feature Extraction:
 Deriving key attributes from heartbeats, transforming raw data into a machine-learning-ready format.
-Employing advanced techniques for a thorough representation of ECG signals.

 * Feature Selection with Mutual Information (MI):
 Applying MI for prioritizing features based on relevance, ensuring model efficiency and focus.